ardaram/kunda-lab/team/index.md

 {% include section.html background="images/banner.jpg" dark=true%}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We are always looking for enthusiatic and passionate students to join our lab.

 {% include section.html %}

 ## Join

-#### Post Dogtoral Researcher
+#### Post Doctoral Researcher

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+We are lloking for a post doc student to join our lab who has prior experience in dry powder biologics.

-- 3+ (dog) years experience managing bone portfolios
+- 3+ years experience in inhalation therapies
-- Strong desire to learn tricks and go on walkies
+- Strong desire to learn and mentor
-- Aptitude to sit and stay

 {% include link.html type="external" link="https://google.com/" text="Apply Now" icon="" style="button" %}
 {:.center}